 Just as the director of the school chose a cake for his offspring and was about to continue the rounds, my mouth somehow opened on my behalf and blurted, “I baked these.”

 These three pathetic words constantly tease me.
 “Excuse me, Sir.
 That’s what my mouth said.”

 The only consoling thought is that everyone seems to love a good carrot cake – now including French hubby, who normally only appreciates spices in a curry or tagine.

 For the Fête, I chose to make light cakes, as I was simply too lazy to cut up a large cake!
 I’m not calling them cupcakes but individual carrot cakes.

-Recipe from BBC Good Food.
+Adapted from Sarah Cook’s recipe in the BBC Good Food Magazine (May 2010 issue).
 The recipe is super in that there is not as much sugar as other recipes I’ve tried and I love the proportion of carrots, making the cakes very light.
-I only adapted it very slightly by lowering the sugar, adding extra zest to the frosting for more zing, and on the icing quantities as I had too much in proportion to the cake mix.
+I increased the quantities from 12 to 18 muffins and lowered the sugar quantity even more, adding extra zest to the frosting for more zing, and on the icing quantities as I had too much in proportion to the cake mix.
 This recipe is also delicious if you replace the orange with an organic unwaxed lemon.

 300g plain flour (or half each of plain and wholemeal flour)